Admission By Motion

 Effective January 1, 2014, APR 3(c) (admission by motion) will supersede APR 18 (reciprocity).
 Lawyers admitted to the practice of law in other states or territories of the United States or the District of Columbia are not required to sit for the bar examination if they:

-The admissions process is governed by the Admission and Practice Rules (APR), the WSBA Admission Policies, and the Application Instructions.
+The admissions process is governed by the Admission and Practice Rules (APR) and the Application Instructions.

 Admission By Motion applications and admissions are governed by APR 1 - 5 and 7.